KissConsult/Apache-Airflow/README.md

 ![def-val](/parameters.png)

-* After finishing everything, **tick** the box next to the agreements and click **install**
+* Please **tick** the box next to the agreements and click **install**

 ![Install](/aggreement-create.png)

-* The apache airflow workspace will start installing, wait a couple of minutes
+* Your apache airflow workspace will start installing, please wait a couple of minutes for the deployment to finish

 ![airflow-progress](/in-progress.png)